Huntingdon Valley, Pennsylvania: School districts

-Students in Huntingdon Valley attend one of several school districts, including Lower Moreland Township School District, comprising Pine Road Elementary School, Murray Avenue School (formerly Lower Moreland Middle School), and Lower Moreland High School; Upper Moreland School District; and Abington School District, comprising seven elementary schools, Abington Junior High School, and Abington Senior High School.
+Students in Huntingdon Valley attend several school districts, including Lower Moreland Township School District, comprising Pine Road Elementary School, Murray Avenue School (formerly Lower Moreland Middle School), and Lower Moreland High School; Upper Moreland School District; and Abington School District, comprising seven elementary schools, Abington Junior High School, and Abington Senior High School.
 Also, residents who live in Bucks County attend Centennial School District.
 The movie Can't Hardly Wait was written and directed by Lower Moreland Alumnus Harry Elfont and is based on his experience at Lower Moreland High School.

 Passenger trains

 Huntingdon Valley had regularly scheduled passenger train service until January 14, 1983, via SEPTA's Fox Chase-Newtown Rapid Transit Line; service ended due to failing diesel train equipment resulting in low ridership.
 Although rail service was initially replaced with a Fox Chase-Newtown shuttle bus, patronage remained light.
 The traveling public never saw a bus service as a suitable replacement for a rail service, and the Fox Chase-Newtown shuttle bus service ended in 1999.
 With no rail or bus service, residents had to use either the Fox Chase train station or the Bethayres train station when traveling to Center City Philadelphia.

 In the ensuing years, there was interest in resuming the long-dormant passenger service.
 In September 2009, the Southampton-based Pennsylvania Transit Expansion Coalition (PA-TEC) began discussions with township officials along the railway, as well as SEPTA officials, about the realistic possibility of resuming even minimal passenger service to relieve traffic congestion in the region.

 All plans for resuming the train service were dropped in 2014 when Montgomery County officials decided to extend the Pennypack Trail over the derelict rail bed.